SoftwareQuTech/qoala-mlir/docs/developer-guide/build-from-source.md

 ## 1. Initialize the LLVM submodule

 The repository pins a specific LLVM/MLIR commit as a submodule.
+Since LLVM is a very dynamic project, updating this dependency has a high potential of breaking the whole build.
+Please stick with the provided commit reference and do not update it.
 After cloning:

 ```sh
 git submodule update --init